 Unfortunately, we couldn’t go to the main Cathedral of Seville, it was already closed by the time we left Alcazar.
 So we went directly to the Plaza de Torres: one of the few working stadiums for Corrida.
 We had an amazing excursion around the museum of Corrida and had a chance to take a look at the stadium.

-Later, it was already dark, so we went to watch the Light show at 8pm, which was projected to the Town Hall.
+Later, it was already dark, so we went to watch the Light show at 8 pm, which was projected to the Town Hall.
+It was definitely created for children, but still, it was very nice.

-On the next morning, we had to leave the hostel at 6am to get to the railway station around 7am to catch our speed train to Madrid, that’s why we went to sleep quite early.
+On the next morning, we had to leave the hostel 6 am6am to get to the railway station around 7 am to catch our speed train to Madrid to celebrate the New Year there, that’s why we went to sleep quite early.

 To summarise, I must say that Seville in December (and not only in December) is amazing: it’s great for nightlife (we’ve seen plenty of bars and pubs open till late and full of cheerful people), it’s interesting, beautiful and just incredible!
 And of course, 1.5 days are not enough for this city, there’re tons of things to do in Seville, but it’s still better than nothing!
 So don’t hesitate and come to Seville in December or any other month even if it’s just one day in this amazing city.
 It’s worth it!
-And better come on Monday for a chance to have free entrance to Alcazar Seville and many other museums 🙂
+And better come on Monday for a chance to have free entrance to Alcazar Seville and many other museums.
+Finally, Seville is also a must for Game of Thrones fans!

 A trip around Europe without a hassle & on budget